hansbuehler/deephedging/README.md

         bash
         conda activate tensorflow2_p38
+        python -m pip install --upgrade pip
         pip install cdxbasics tensorflow_probability==0.14

 This should give you Tensorflow 2.7 with GPU support if your selected instances indeed as GPUs.
 Note that GPUs do not seem to bring benefits with the current code base.
+The reason we are using <tt>pip</tt> here an not <tt>conda</tt> is that <tt>conda_tensorflow2_p38</tt is inconsistent, so using <tt>conda</tt> is pretty unreliable and very slow.

 If you have cloned the [Deep Hedging git directory](https://github.com/hansbuehler/deephedging) via SageMaker, then the <tt>deephedging</tt> directory is <i>not</i> in your include path, even if the directory shows up in your jupyter hub file list.
 That is why I've added some magic code on top of the various noteooks: